 I fish from the bank quite often, especially when my time is limited.
 If I only have a small window of opportunity, I’d much rather be walking the bank and maximizing my fishing time instead of hooking up and preparing my bass boat.

-To help you learn from my past mistakes, I’ve put together a list of the three fishing rods you’ll need for fishing.
-This isn’t brand-specific or anything.
+To help you learn from my past mistakes, I’ve put together a list of the three bank fishing rods you’ll need for fishing.
+This isn’t too brand-specific or anything.
 Just find some similar lengths and actions from a company you like and roll with it.
 They’ll cover nearly every technique you can think of.

 1. 7-foot, medium-action spinning rod